-The differences between HIPAA and the HITECH Act, and what this means for the physicians and hospitals that are governed by them.
+The differences between HIPAA and HITECH Acts, and what this means for the physicians and hospitals that are governed by them.

 The HITECH Act was created to stimulate the implementation of electronic health records (EHR) and supporting technology in the United States.
-In a sense, it builds on the prior HIPAA act by extending the clout of healthcare information protection.
+In a sense, it builds on the prior HIPAA act by extending the clout of healthcare administrative security.
 But together, the two acts are more than just a mouthful of acronyms.
 We’ll start with the first one.